General Cardiology Fellowship

 Each summer, the UCSF Division of Cardiology welcomes a cohort of new fellows who are attracted by UCSF’s outstanding faculty, the Division’s excellent education and research programs, and the opportunity to care for a diverse group of patients at UCSF Medical Center, Zuckerberg San Francisco General Hospital and the San Francisco Veterans Affairs Medical Center.
-Competition for the fellowship positions is intense: this year, we received over 400 applications and selected just seven fellows.
+Competition for the fellowship positions is intense, we receive over 400 applications and just seven fellows are selected.
 These fellows are some of the brightest and most promising physicians in the country.
-They are excited about pursuing careers in academic medicine, and are committed to excellence in patient care, research and teaching.
+They are excited about pursuing careers in academic medicine and are committed to excellence in patient care, research and teaching.

 The program consists of 24 months of clinical training all done within the first 2 years.
 The third year is typically protected for research (with opportunities for formal training in statistical methods and epidemiology) and if desired, additional general cardiology clinical training.
 Fellows will be able to get level II training in both echo and nuclear cardiology by the end of 2 years and be very well trained in diagnostic catheterization and consultative cardiology.
 Most fellows go on to pursue advanced clinical and/or research training after core fellowship.